 Educational Dividends’ projects and products put the power of learning in the hands of K-12 students.
 Students are provided with relevant questions and are challenged to find the answers.
 Students apply their knowledge across disciplines.
-Students use computers and the Internet to assist with information gathering.
+Students use the Internet to assist with information gathering.
 Benefiting from each others’ talents, students work together to reach a common goal.
 All aspects of the projects mirror the skills needed in today’s workplace.

 The best example I’ve seen in preparing students for the world of work.

 Today’s students are more than future employees and customers.
 They are a powerful voice in society with the ability to affect business practices and buying decisions now.
 Businesses that support education not only build a loyal customer base, they also create a more skilled labor pool, a more educated society and assist in developing a foundation for a more effective education system.

 Educational Dividends can help businesses invest in education while ensuring quality, balanced learning tools for teachers and students.
 Standing by strong ethics that all information for students should be clear and unbiased, Educational Dividends works with businesses to identify both short and long term benefits from their investments and involvement in quality education.